ni/measurement-plugin-packager-python/README.md

 ### 2. Packaging Multiple Measurement Plug-ins

-You can package multiple measurement plug-ins from a parent directory by specifying plug-in(s) directory name.
+You can package multiple measurement plug-ins from a parent directory by specifying the respective plug-in(s) directory name.
 Use the following command with `--base-input-dir`, and `--plugin-dir-name` to build `.nipkg` packages for the specified measurement plug-in(s) from the base directory.